tolees/soldes/content/B07W7TLXR3-fr.md

 ℹ️:

-- Inclut 4 figurines de guerrier mandaloriens Star Wars, chacune équipée dun fusil blaster à tenons
+- Fire the stud blasters then seat the trooper on a stud-shooting speeder
-- Élargissez votre collection LEGO Star Wars avec ce formidable coffret de bataille
+- Features 4 Star Wars Mandalorian warrior minifigures, each with stud-shooting blasters
-- Les enfants peuvent construire une redoutable armée de Mandaloriens, recréer des scènes de la série télévisée Star Wars : The Mandalorian
+- Expand your LEGO Star Wars collection with this great battle pack
-- Un fort de défense avec un point dattache pour un fusil blaster, et un speeder bike
+- Kids can build a fearsome Mandalorian army, recreate exciting scenes from Star Wars: The Mandalorian TV show
-- Tirer avec les tenons blaster, puis placez le tropper sur le speeder équipé de fusils à tenons
+- Includes a defense fort with an attachment point for a blaster, and a speeder bike

 [🛒 Achète-le!!](https://www.amazon.fr/dp/B07W7TLXR3/?tag=tolees0d-21)